WALTZING MATILDA

 Up rode the squatter a riding his thoroughbred

-up rode the trooper - one, two, three
+up rode the trooper - one,

 "where's that jumbuck you've got in your tucker bag?",